gurpreetgit2/udacity_casting_agency/README.md

 - `500`: Internal server error

 ## Authentication
-This API uses Auth0 for authentication.
+- This API uses Auth0 for authentication.
 Each request requiring authentication must include a valid `Authorization: Bearer <ACCESS_TOKEN>` header.
+- There are three roles as per casting agency project description.

 ## Logging
 Logs are stored in the `logs/execution.log` file.